-Learn how to Create Email Filters using cPanel.
+Learn how to Create Email Filters using Webmail.
 You can create, edit, and remove email filters for a selected email account.

 You can use e-mail filters to block unwanted messages based upon a certain set of conditions.
 For example, you can specify that messages containing a certain word or phrase are deleted automatically or routed to another e-mail address.

-Email filters in cPanel give you another level of control over email — especially over SPAM email.
+Email filters give you another level of control over email — especially over SPAM email.

-Video tutorial – Create and test Email Filters in cPanel
+Video tutorial – Create Email Filter in Webmail

-Step-by-step tutorial – Create and test Email Filters in cPanel
+Step-by-step tutorial – Create Email Filter in Webmail

 - Create Filter